Getting started on a new fitness or exercise program can be overwhelming.

-Constantly trying to better yourself and improve your own performance will be more rewarding and meaningful.
-Before long you will look back and see how far you have come in a relatively short time.
+Constantly trying to better yourself and improve your performance will be more rewarding and meaningful.
+Before long, you will look back and see how far you have come in a relatively short time.

 Celebrate Your Wins

-Even the little ones.
-There will likely be many points on your journey that you struggle or things don’t go as planned, but there will also be many successes on the way.
+There will likely be many points on your journey when you struggle or things go differently than planned.
+There will also be many successes on the way.
 So celebrate them.
 You don’t have to make a big song and dance about them, but take note of it and focus on the positives.